 - One particular type of flavor

-One client I met recognized his specific cravings for Philly Cheesesteaks because that’s all he wanted and he felt like nothing else could satisfy him!
+One client I met recognized his specific cravings for Philly Cheesesteaks were emotional because that’s all he wanted and he felt like nothing else could satisfy him!

 Likewise, you might be unable to stop thinking about a particular food.

 Even if you ate a hearty meal that made you feel comfortably full, you would still want to keep eating!

 This happens many times for people.
 They try to eat healthy, but then after they eat healthy, they still desire something ‘unhealthy’!

 This is the biggest sign of emotional eating.
 For more info on binge and emotional eating, read my 101 guide here.